Baby constipation can be distressing, but there are simple steps you can take at home to relieve baby’s discomfort and prevent its return.

 But baby constipation can arise as his intestines learn to cope with this new form of nutrition.

-The resulting hard stools can sometimes tear the delicate skin around the anus.
 These tiny but painful tears can cause your baby to sub-consciously hold back his stools.

-Unfortunately, this compounds the problem – his body will absorb the water from these stools, making them even harder, plus the large amount of stools in the intestine will cause discomfort and pain.
+His body will absorb the water from these stools, making them even harder, plus the large amount of stools in the intestine will cause discomfort and pain.

 BABY CONSTIPATION – THE SIGNS TO LOOK FOR